Emilyyyymarie/Air-WASH/README.md

 # Air and WASH Health Risk comparison

+## Introduction
 This code in R is written to compare the health risks from drinking water and indoor air pollution when boiling drinking water with various types of fuels.
 It can be run for various countries.
 Right now, data to run for two focus countries, Uganda and Vietnam, is provided.
 Data for additional countries can be added.

+## Authors
+Emily Floess, Ayse Ercumen, Angela Harris, Andrew Grieshop, NC State University

 ## Country Level Inputs
 A folder is created for each country.